-The Childhood Education Department is part of a professional learning community that shares a commitment to the preparation of highly effective educators and the belief that all students deserve a quality education that meets their individual needs.
-This community is collaborative, inclusive and committed to the purposeful improvement of teaching and learning for all students using research-based, data-driven decision-making practices to ensure the well-being of each individual child.
+The Department of Childhood Education is part of a professional learning community (including students, faculty, staff, Professional Development School partners and advisory committee members) that shares a commitment to the preparation of highly effective professional educators and the belief that all learners deserve a quality education that meets their individual needs.
+This community is collaborative, inclusive and committed to the purposeful improvement of teaching and learning, using research-based, data-driven decision-making practices to ensure the well-being of each learner.

-The Childhood Education Department offers programs leading to the Bachelor of Science in Education degree with teacher certification in early childhood education (Pre-K to grade 4) and middle level learning (grades 4 to 8).
+The Department of Childhood Education offers programs leading to the Bachelor of Science in Education degree with teacher certification in early childhood education (Pre-K to grade 4) and middle level learning (grades 4 to 8).

-In addition, the department offers noncertification programs in early childhood education services and middle level education services that lead to a Bachelor of Science degree.
+In addition, the department offers a noncertification program in Professional Studies in Education that leads to a Bachelor of Science degree.
 The department also offers an Associate of Science degree in Early Childhood Education.

-Kappa Delta Pi, an international honor society in education, has a California University chapter.
+Kappa Delta Pi, an international honor society in education, has a California University of Pennsylvania chapter.
 Students in education who have demonstrated a high level of academic achievement are invited to apply for induction.

 Admission to the Pre-K to Grade 4 and Middle Level Education Certification Programs

-Students accepted into a teacher certification program must be admitted to Teacher Education by the time they reach the Admission to Teacher Education window.
-Please refer to the Teacher Education Program Student Handbook for details on the Admission to Teacher Education window. www.calu.edu/academics/colleges/education/files/Undergraduate-Student-Handbook.pdf.
+Students accepted into a teacher certification program must be admitted to Teacher Education before they may register for upper-level, restricted courses.
+Please refer to the Teacher Education Program Student Handbook for details on Admission to Teacher Education requirements.